31110/moral-foundations-in-HoC/README.md

 ---

-This GitHub repository holds the instructures and code that was used in this dissertation so that other researchers can replicate the findings, or modify the analysis to investigate similar topics.
+This GitHub repository holds the instructions and code that was used in this dissertation so that other researchers can replicate the findings, or modify the analysis to investigate similar topics.